McJones/jupyter-swift-kernel/README.md

 - Currently everything has to be ascii, so no poop emoji please.
 - If you crash the kernel or Jupyter without exiting it will leave temporary files called `canonical.swift` and `scratch.swift` on your machine.
 - Unlike many other Jupiter kernels if you type something like `1 + 1` it will display no result because of how I implemented the kernel.
-So wrap anything code like that inside a `print()` call to see it.
+So wrap any code like that inside a `print()` call to see it.
 The code will still run so you can do things like `let thing = 5` and then `print(thing)` and this will work fine.

 ## Future features